DarioMaddaloni/NFTree/README.md

 This is a protocol executable on the XRP Ledger.
 No middleman is needed.
 A platform can be used to ensure all operations result in something that is valid according to the above section "POLICING THE BLOCKCHAIN".

 ## FUTURE WORK
+- Extend range of actions
+- GUI for witnesses

 ## DETAILS FOR THE PARIS HACKATHON